Top Operations Manager Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Level of commute
+• - Level of time spent on the production floor

-• - Ability to work with auditors
+• - Ability to communicate effectively with production staff

 What the interviewer is looking for: